opendatahub-io/opendatahub.io/pages/docs/kubeflow/overview.md

 ---

 ### What is Kubeflow?
 [Kubeflow](https://www.kubeflow.org/) is an open source AI/ML project focused on model training, serving, pipelines, and metadata.
-As part of the Open Data Hub project we worked on enabling Kubeflow 1.0 on Openshift 4.4.
+As part of the Open Data Hub project we integrate the latest Kubeflow release to install on OpenShift 4.2 and onward.
 The following Kubeflow components are included in the installation

 #### Components
 - Central Dashboard
-- Jupyterhub
+- Jupyter Notebooks
 - Katib
 - Pipelines
 - Distributed Training: Pytorch, tf-jobs